-Unforeseen events, such as illness, disability or death, can have a devastating impact on a family and their financial future.
-Insurance is an important part of a comprehensive wealth management plan, and helps provide financial protection against the unexpected.
+Unforeseen events, such as illness, disability or death, can occur unexpectantly, and could cause a devastating impact to a family and their financial future.
+Insurance is an important part of a comprehensive wealth management plan, and helps to provide financial protection against the unexpected.
 This article discusses several types of insurance coverage available to help individuals safeguard themselves, their family and their wealth.